 If your move to another state also sees you move to an employer whose place of business is in that state, you will need to cancel your training contract in Queensland, enter into a new training contract and have that contract registered by the state's training authority.

 You may also need to change training organisations, so make sure you receive a statement of attainment from your current training organisation outlining all of the competencies you have completed to date.

 What is an extract of service?

-An extract of service is an official document issued by state training authorities (in Queensland this is the Department of Education and Training).
+An extract of service is an official document issued by state training authorities (in Queensland this is the Department of Employment, Small Business and Training).
 The document confirms the trade calling or traineeship occupation and the period(s) served under the training contract(s).

 Apprentices or trainees can request an extract of service once a training contract is cancelled however, if you intend on recommencing your apprenticeship or traineeship in another state you may be required to provide appropriate documentation to the interstate training authority.
 A charge may apply.